-Adhesive serves two functions: (a) to bind the collected dirt to the collector plates as it is precipitated and (b) to render the deposit completely washable with water.
+Adhesive System.
+Regular use of Westinghouse Type B Dustik adhesive is recommended.
+Adhesive serves two functions: (a) to bind the collected dirt to the collector plates as it is precipitated and (b) to render the deposit washable with water.
 Westinghouse adhesives are compounded to provide the proper balance between dirt binding qualities and washability.